-Guidelines for grant lengths and amounts are available on our website for The Health Care Division and the Poor and Needy Division.
+Guidelines for grant lengths and amounts are available on our website for the Health Improvement in North Carolina and the Local Improvement in Forsyth County program areas.
 If you contact the Trust directly, our staff can speak with you specifically about your ideas.

-Generally, funding guidelines are specified by each division, and depend upon the application's classification as an operating program request or capital request.
+Generally, funding guidelines are specified by each program area, and depend upon the application's classification as an operating program request or capital request.

 Types of Grants